Painless Delivery With Epidural: Everything You Need To Know

 Who cannot have epidural?

-- You cannot have an epidural if you have a blood clotting disorder
+- If you have a blood clotting disorder

 - If you have any infection at the site of insertion